Christoph16478/iq/iq_java.md

 ----

 **Contiguous memory locations are usually used for storing actual values in an array but not in ArrayList.
-Explain.**
+Explain?**

 An array generally contains elements of the primitive data types such as int, float, etc. In such cases, the array directly stores these elements at contiguous memory locations.
 While an ArrayList does not contain primitive data types.
 An arrayList contains the reference of the objects at different memory locations instead